SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 -----------

 You can subclass any class
-that was defined in the same module and that can be accessed in the current access context.
+that can be accessed in the current access context and that's defined in the same module as the subclass.
-You can also subclass any open class from a different module.
+You can also subclass any open class that's defined in a different module.
 A subclass can't have a higher access level than its superclass --- for example, you can't write a public subclass of an internal superclass.